Instant Pot peanut clusters are SO easy to make! The best holiday dessert covered in chocolate. Cheap and always a fan favorite with everyone.

 Instant Pot peanut clusters are the perfect holiday or party treat!
 They’re inexpensive, sweet and salty bites of heaven I tell you.
 One of our many easy Instant Pot recipes here on the blog.

-Do you make these every year, or maybe buy them at the store?
+Do you make chocolate candy bites like this every year?
+Maybe you buy them at the store?
 DO NOT buy them again, they’re so cheap and simple to make yourself.

-Just 3 ingredients to perfection, this is how you make them in your pressure cooker or Ninja Foodi.
+Just 3 ingredients to perfection, this is how you make them in your pressure cooker, Crockpot Express or Ninja Foodi.

 - Make sure to Bookmark our InstaPot recipes page.
 We add new ones each week!

 - Then PRINT this —–> Instant Pot cooking times cheat sheet that will help you understand how long meat, vegetables and beans take to cook in your pressure cooker.

 For reference, this is the pressure cooker I have (a 6 quart) and use for all recipe creations.

 You can use any type of chocolate chips you want really.
 Mix milk and dark like you see here, or use white if you prefer.

 Salted peanuts are best if you want that salty sweet taste to them.
 This is what you’re going to need in order to get started: